gadol21/LolAutoThings/README.md

 **Note: there are 2 files in this project that are patch dependent -**
 \ObjReader\ObjReader\Offsets.cs - all the offsets used by ObjReader
-\d3dPresentHook\d3dPresentHook\lol.cpp - The offset of League's FloatingText function
+\d3dPresentHook\d3dPresentHook\lol.h - The offset of League's FloatingText and MoveTo functions